SebastianErfort/notes_public/tech/dev/Docker.md

 - `newuidmap` and `newgidmap` already available, package `uidmap` doesn't exist
 - installed `fuse-overlayfs` as recommended
-- Docker package from official repos didn't have script `dockerd-rootless-setuptool.sh`, so I am trying to install a package provided by Docker
+- Docker package from distro repos didn't have script `dockerd-rootless-setuptool.sh`, so I am trying to install a package provided by Docker
 - run (see [openSUSE forum](https://forums.opensuse.org/t/how-can-i-request-the-official-repository-provides-tools-for-rootless-docker/164199))

   ```bash